nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Allow multiple tags
   * Pros: Allows users to search for more than one tag at once, which increases convenience and flexibility.
   * Cons: Could produce many search results which may clutter up the GUI (as opposed to searching for only one task).
 More prone to bugs.

+### 3.11 Quickstart Window
+Syntax: `quickstart`
+Purpose: Allows new users to better understand how OfficeConnect works.

+#### 3.11.1 Implementation
+Similar to Help Window in section 3.7, this window is maintained by `QuickstartWindow` class, which also maintains similarly named `fxml` and `css` to display the relevant quickstart information.

+Users will be shown a guide

 --------------------------------------------------------------------------------------------------------------------
 ## 4. Documentation, logging, testing, configuration, dev-ops